nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Example of usage: `/search ME4661`

 Expected outcome:
-* A list of PU's modules that can be mapped to the user's specific NUS module code will appear under its respective PU heading
+* A list of PU's modules that can be mapped to the user's specific NUS module code and it will appear under its respective PU heading

 Description of outcome:
 ```